rohitgadia/legistify/readme.md

 The web application is set up on 'laravel.dev' in the localhost, please adhere accordingly

 ## Database
-The database file is included and is name 'legistify.sql'
+The database file is included and is named 'legistify.sql'

+## Pages
+The queries are listed on the view 'q' and the responses to these queries can be made at 'q/{id-in-database-table}', once the mail is sent the app will redirect you to the queries page.